WBC reveal Stevenson medical dates, comment on Wilder v Fury scoring

 The WBC wishes to congratulate the Quebec Boxing Commission, as they performed excellently the emergency protocol taking into consideration the “Golden Hour” and providing Adonis Stevenson the best opportunity for immediate medical attention.

 Adonis Stevenson’s medicals were all current, which is also a great benefit for his delicate health.

 All medical requirements were current within the time:

 MRI: May 10-2017

 30 Day Weight (Max 193 Lbs) Adonis’ 30-day weight is 187 lbs.

 7 Day Weight (Max 184 Lbs)Adonis’ 7-day weight is 183.8 lbs.

-We wish Adonis Stevenson prompt recovery and the WBC will always be in his corner.
+We wish Adonis Stevenson prompt recovery, and the WBC will always be in his corner.

-Even though the draw, or the difference between one judge to another, has created some negative comments in social media, the WBC is proud of both champion Wilder and challenger Fury, as well as the ring officials who worked this event.
+Even though the draw, or the difference between one judge to another, has created some negative comments on social media, the WBC is proud of both champion Wilder and challenger Fury, as well as the ring officials who worked this event.